ClementTsang/opal/README.md

 # opal

-opal is a simple webapp to look up the IPA phonetics of English words, or look up English words from the IPA phonetics.
+opal is a simple, static webapp to look up the IPA phonetics of English words, or look up English words from some IPA phonetics.
 Written in Yew and styled with Tailwind.

 Support for other languages may be added in the future.